 I’m a computer person.
 I spend 95% of my days in a simple T-Shirt.
 I do have some plain shirts, but most of mine have sort of graphic on them.
 I guess my obsession with them started in college when I would get about 12 a year in college for my cheerleading team.
 Each shirt would have a different design on it.

 Once I got out of college and started running my own high school team, I was in charge of making the shirts for those team.
-I started to learn about brands, and printing and designing the shirts.
+I started to learn about brands, as well as printing and designing the shirts.
 The more I did that, the more I learned about how different cuts and fabrics feel.
-As with most things in my life, once intrigued, I dived full into the research of what was best.
+As with most things in my life, once intrigued, I dove into the research of what was best.

 About shirts, fabrics, and cuts

 First thing to talk about when it comes to a shirt is the weight.
-T shirts come in many different weights.
+T-shirts come in many different weights.
 Some are light weight and some are heavy weight.
-Light weight shirts are great for working out, great for summer days, but some say aren’t warm enough for winter months.
-Heavy weight shirts wear on the body and sometimes feel stiff and hard to move.
+Light weight shirts are great for working out and summer days, but some say they aren’t warm enough for winter months.
+Heavy weight shirts wear on the body and sometimes feel stiff and hard to move in.
 Which shirt weight you want will depend on what you are looking for.
-My preference usually tends towards the lighter shirts as I use these mostly as a base layer and will put stuff over top.
+My preference usually tends towards the lighter shirts, as I use these mostly as a base layer and will put stuff over top.

-Fabric is another factor of how a shirt first.
+Fabric is another factor of how a shirt fits.
 There are shirts that are 100% cotton and various blends.
 There is also a thing called ring spun cotton.
 Different blends will have different textures and different stretch patterns.
-Depending on the shirt, my preference is either a 60 / 40 Cotton Poly Blend or a Ring Spun cotton option.
+Depending on the shirt, my preference is either a 60 / 40 cotton poly blend or a ring spun cotton option.

-Last little piece to talk about the cut.
+The last little piece to talk about is the cut.
 Some shirts have longer arms, some are longer in the torso.
-There is also the whole notion Unisex vs Men’s and Women’s shirts.
+There is also the whole notion of unisex vs men’s and women’s shirts.
 All of this is a factor.
 As someone who made cheerleading shirts for mostly women, the female cut shirts were a big deal.

 Shirts and brands I trust

-Another shirt that I love, but have not been able to get a big enough quantity to do some screen printing on is The Blanks from Cotton Bureau.
+Another shirt that I love—but have not been able to get a big enough quantity to do some screen printing on—is The Blanks from Cotton Bureau.
 I enjoy the fit of their shirts so much.
-Probably the most comfortable shirts I own.
+They are probably the most comfortable shirts I own.
 I usually get them with one the designs, but I do have a couple of blanks I’ve gotten throughout the years.
 These shirts are breathable, a pretty great weight (not too light, not too heavy), and seem to wear really well.
 The downside, they are expensive and hard to get a hold of.

 Other brands that I have a passing familiarity with in terms of shirt include: Bella, Guildan, and Fruit of the Loom.
 None of these shirts have really impressed me enough to point where I look for them when I first start creating a shirt.

 Another factor in the cost of a T-shirt is the number of colors and locations.
 I’m not a screen printer, but as I understand it, colors are layered on.
-Each layer requires it’s own screen.
+Each layer requires its own screen.
 Creating a screen has a cost.
 Changing which screen is on the machine has a cost.
-If you you want to print more than just on the front, for example putting a logo mark on the back of the neck, you have to pay for another screen and another print.
-All of these costs go into your final final shirt design.
+If you want to print more than just on the front—for example putting a logo mark on the back of the neck—you have to pay for another screen and another print.
+All of these costs go into your final shirt design.
 For this reason, most of my shirts are single color, single location prints.

 One T-shirt is light.
 100 T-shirts starts to get heavier.
-When trying to make an economical t-shirt, shipping can really add up.
-For this reason, if I’m making a smaller number of shirts, even if the cost per shirt is higher, it might make sense to find a local screen printer than pay for the shipping.
+When trying to make an economical T-shirt, shipping can really add up.
+For this reason, if I’m making a smaller number of shirts, it might make more sense to find a local screen printer than pay for shipping, even if the cost per shirt is higher.
 You can just search for “Screen Printing Near Me” and find some good results.
 Most shops will give you a quote if you know the shirt, colors, and locations of prints.